MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 Mixed reality uses visual light to track a user's location.
 HoloLens sensors can be affected by either very low or very bright light conditions.
 HoloLens sensors operate the best when the surrounding light is 500-1000 lux as measured by a luxmeter.

-For more information, see [lighting](/hololens/hololens-environment-considerations#surfaces-in-a-space) in [HoloLens environment considerations](/hololens/hololens-environment-considerations).
+For more information, see [lighting](/hololens/hololens-environment-considerations?branch=pr-en-us-3071#lighting) in [HoloLens environment considerations](/hololens/hololens-environment-considerations).

 ## Anchor fundamentals

 To explore how to use Spatial Anchors to align holograms to a physical space, select **Anchor Fundametals** on the app's homepage.

-In this part of the app, we will explore the following user scenarios:
+In this part of the app, we'll explore the following user scenarios:

 >[!div class = "checklist"]
 > * What happens when no anchor is being applied to an object.